FRESNO RESCUE MISSION COMMUNITY RESPONSE TEAM

 We offer a variety of services we call our “First Touch Ministries,” to meet the most basic and immediate of needs; 24-hour emergency services, food services, chapel services, substance abuse programs for men and women.

 Our “Life Recovery” Programs (Substance Abuse Programs) are for those who are willing to commit to an 18-month timeframe and take the steps needed to overcome their current situation, discover God’s will for their lives.

-The Fresno Rescue Mission is also Multi-Agency Access Program (M.A.P.)
-Affiliate
+The Fresno Rescue Mission is also a Multi-Agency Access Program (M.A.P.)
+Affiliate.

 MAP Provides the Right Care the First Time – Coordination is the key to leveraging existing resources.
-MAP is an integrated intake process available 24 hours a day, 7 days a week that connects individuals facing housing, substance abuse, physical health, or mental illness challenges to supportive services matching individuals and families to the right resources at the right time.
-Partners in MAAP are: Department of Behavioral Health, Poverello House, the Fresno Rescue Mission, the Housing Authority, and Fresno/Madera Continuum of Care.
+M.A.P. is an integrated intake process available 24 hours a day, 7 days a week that connects individuals facing housing, substance abuse, physical health, or mental illness challenges to supportive services matching individuals and families to the right resources at the right time.

 • By providing an integrated intake process, navigating complicated systems becomes easy.

 • By creating custom self-sufficiency plans coupled with monitoring, long-term success is within reach.